eodash/eodash/docs/configuration.md

 # Configuration

-Eodash client is configured through a single object that defines where the data comes from, how the dashboard is branded, and which widgets are rendered.
+The eodash client is configured through a single object that defines where the data comes from, how the dashboard is branded, and which widgets are rendered.
 You can write a custom object from scratch, or start from one of the provided [templates](/templates) and adjust it.

 The complete API reference is described by the [`Eodash`](/api/Configuration/type-aliases/Eodash.html) type.